Billboah/billboah/README.md

 ![I am Front-End Developer](https://github.com/Billboah/billboah/blob/main/Clean%20Work%20Place%20LinkedIn%20Banner.png)
 # Yeboah William

-I am a web developer that focuses on Web Design and modern JavaScript, React as a framework, and Node.js for the backend.
+I am a web developer that focuses on Web Design and modern JavaScript, React as a framework, Node.js for the backend, MySQL database and REST API.
 I have a passion for Design System, Web Accessibility and Serverless Technologies.

 ### Skills and experience